Camí de Cavalls – Everything You Should Know

 Where to Sleep in the Camí de Cavalls

-If you want to know which hostels, hotels or apartments to stay while touring Camí de Cavalls, you should consult the guide of Cami de Cavalls on foot in 7 days.
+If you want to know in which hostels, hotels or apartments to stay along the Camí de Cavalls, it is best that you consult the

 Trail Camí de Cavalls